neuland-ingolstadt/neuland.app/README.md

 It includes a reverse engineered documentation for the REST backend used by the official app.

-> [!WARNING]
+> [!CAUTION]
-> The Neuland REST API will soon be replaced by the new GraphQL API.
+> The Neuland REST API is deprecated and was replaced by the GraphQL API.
-> To ensure a seamless transition, we recommend migrating to the GraphQL API as soon as possible.
 >
-> You can find the complete documentation and instructions for easy migration here: https://api.neuland.app
+> You can find the new API documentation at [api.neuland.app](https://api.neuland.app/).

 ## About